 Poor people can’t afford to die

 More than 100,000 people this year alone will struggle to leave enough money behind to cover the bill for their funerals.
+Poor people can’t afford to die without leaving a bill that their family need to find the money to pay.

 Families on low incomes can get state help through the Social Fund Funeral Payment but face an average £1,277 shortfall, according to the University of Bath.